-A legal nominee is a person who is appointed as a legal nominee.
 A legal nominee has the power to act on behalf of the person applying for redress and have their actions considered for the purposes of the Scheme as if they were the applicant.
-This includes actions that an assistance nominee cannot otherwise perform.
-This includes:
+This includes actions that an assistance nominee cannot otherwise perform, such as:

 - making an application for redress on behalf of a person and for that application to be considered as being made by the applicant